How Much Does an Engagement Ring Cost?

 If you have a gold engagement ring with platinum prongs (a “two-toned engagement ring”), the price could be closer to the cost of a completely platinum ring.
 Why?
 Because there are labor and material costs involved in creating two-toned rings, adding to their beauty and value.

-As for silver engagement rings, they're less dense than both platinum engagement rings and gold engagement rings.
-This makes them less expensive, but also less durable.
-Diamonds can more easily pop out of silver settings, because silver prongs are so soft.
+Silver engagement rings are less dense than platinum and gold engagement rings.
+This makes them less expensive but also less durable.
+Because silver prongs are so soft, diamonds can more easily pop out of silver settings.
 Stay away from silver if you want something that doesn't tarnish, will last forever, and has higher value.

 FACTOR #3: SETTING QUALITY & DESIGN